continuous-architecture/toolkit/content/english/practices/fitness-functions.md

   * Software architects like things automated.
 Automated fitness functions execute within an automated context, while manual fitness functions, like legal requirements, defy automation.
   * Manual fitness functions are cases that require the verification of person-based process.

-Defining a fitness functions is then a 3 step inquiry process: what do you want to measure? how do you want to measure it?
-When do you want to measure it?
+## Defining a fitness functions is then a 3 step

+> what do you want to measure?
+> how do you want to measure it?
+> When do you want to measure it?

 The below image illustrates this practice and how to put in place in your team.

 ![image](./images/practices/kit-fitness-functions.jpeg)